rodolfo-viana/site/content/projetos/alesp-kmeans/index.en.md

 +++
-title = "Anomaly detection in São Paulo state deputies' expenses using K-Means" description = "Edited version of my MBA final project in Data Science and Analytics at USP-Esalq, supervised by Prof. Dr. Ana Julia Righetto, presented in January 2024" date = "2023-09-01" updated = "2023-11-16" weight = 9
+title = "Anomaly detection in São Paulo state deputies' expenses using K-Means" description = "Edited version of my MBA final project in Data Science and Analytics at USP-Esalq, supervised by Prof. Ana Julia Righetto, PhD., presented in January 2024" date = "2023-09-01" updated = "2023-11-16" weight = 9